Friday 9 November 2012

 Highlights: Rough Seas and Onboard lectures.

-Breakfast couldn’t be served in the dinning room on deck five.
+Breakfast couldn’t be served in the dinning room on deck five due to the rough conditions.
 The higher the deck the worst the effect of a ship rolling.
 Instead we had a light breakfast in the lounge.
 At this point I estimate about 80% of people attended, this number dropped throughout the day due to nausea and sea sickness.

 Now showering in a rolling ship is very difficult.
 One hand always has to be on the support bar or an injury is headed your way!
 I didn’t feel sick at all.
 I did take a tablet last night so that probably helped, the majority of passengers had patches.
 The hard part is trying to stay awake as the shop rocks side to side like in a hammock.
 I observed several people who slept most of the day.